-- OUTERWEAR If conditions dictate, TGA sweaters and jackets are the only cold weather clothing allowed to be worn inside the building.
+- BELTS Belts must be worn with pants that have belt loops.
+All belts will be black and leather.
+They must not have any design either on the belt or on the buckle. - SKIRTS Skirts must be black.
+Asymmetrical hem lines are not allowed.
+Shirts are not required to be tucked.
+Skirts must not be extremely tight.
+Skirts should be close to knee length.
+Skirt splits must not be more than 3 inches long.
+Absolutely NO mini-skirts.
+Skirts must be made of a "slacks/docker" type of material, avoiding stretchy or t-shirt type material. - OUTERWEAR If conditions dictate, TGA sweaters/jackets are the only cold weather clothing allowed to be worn inside the building.
 NO pullovers, hoodies, sweatshirts of any kind will be worn.
 NO other outerwear is to be worn in the building.
-During inclement weather coats will be taken off after entering the building before leaving the front desk area. - SHOES Shoes must be black, should be comfortable, have a rubber sole, clean, and in good repair.
-Shoes with slipper like soles are prohibited.
-Any shoe that looks like a slipper or moccasin will not be allowed.
-If the shoe has laces, they must be black.
+During inclement weather coats will be taken off after entering the building before leaving the front desk area. - SHOES Shoes must be black tennis shoes.
+Shoes may be black and have white soles with red or white trim.
+Shoes should be comfortable, have a rubber sole, clean, and in good repair.
 Shoes must fit securely on the foot.
-Shoes with open toes or backless shoes (including flip flops, sandals, mules and slides) will not be allowed.
+Flats, loafers, shoes with open toes or backless shoes (including flip flops, sandals, mules and slides) will not be allowed.
 Shoes may slip on or be laced.
-Girls can wear black flats or loafers with no heels.
 In the event of medical necessity, an alternative shoe will need to be approved by the administration.
+No crocs or foam shoes or slides (Yeezy or look-alikes).